-223 Aural Perception III.
-F, quarter course.
-A continuation of 124.
-To be taken concurrently with 203.
-Prerequisite: 124.
-Mrs. R. Rus.

-224 AURAL PERCEPTION IV.
-S, quarter course.
-A continuation of 223.
-Mrs. R. Rus.

-303 The LITERATURE AND MATERIALS OF MUSIC V. F. A continuation of 204.
+303 THE LITERATURE AND MATERIAL OF MUSIC V\.
+F. A continuation of 204.
 A study of Western music prior to 1500.
 Prerequisite: 204.
 (Formerly 104.)
 Mr. C. Stapert.
-Not offered 1978-79.

-304 THE LITERATURE AND MATERIALS OF MUSIC VI.
+Not offered 1977-78.
+304 The LITERATURE AND MATERIALS OF MUSIC VI\.
 F and S. A continuation of 303.
 A study of the Western music of the late Renaissance and early Baroque eras.
 Prerequisite: 303.
-(Formerly 203).
+(Formerly 203.
+Present upperclassmen take this in the fall of 1977 in place of 203.)
 Mr. C. Stapert.
-Not offered 1978-79.

-ADVANCED COURSES

-311 VOCAL POLYPHONY OF THE RENAISSANCE.
-F. A study of the vocal style of Palestrina.
+ADVANCED COURSES 311 Vocal Polyphony of the Renaissance\.
+S odd years.
+A study of the vocal style of Palestrina.
 Exercises in modal counterpoint.
 Listening repertory of compositions.
 Prerequisite: 303.
-Mr. J. Hamersma.

-312 Instrumental and Vocal Polyphony of the Late Baroque.
-S, odd years.
-A study of contrapuntal practice of late Baroque composers, principally J. S. Bach.
+Not offered 1977-78.
+312 Instrumental and Vocal Polyphony of the Late Baroque\.
+S. A study of contrapuntal practice of late Baroque composers, principally J. S. Bach.
 Exercises in tonal counterpoint.
 Listening repertory of compositions.
 Prerequisite: 304 or 104 and 233.
 Staff.
-Not offered 1978-79.

-313 Music of the Classical Period.
-F, odd years.
-A study of the Classical style of Haydn, Mozart, and Beethoven.
+313 Music of the Classical Period\.
+F. A study of the Classical style of Haydn, Mozart, and Beethoven.
 Analytical score studies of representative works.
 Listening repertory of compositions.
 Several short papers.
 Prerequisite: 104.
 Staff.
-Not offered 1978-79.

-314 Music of the Romantic Period.
-S, even years.
-A study of the principal forms of the Romantic period from Schubert and Schumann through Wagner.
+314 Music of the Romantic Period\.
+F even years.
+A study of the principal forms of the Romantic period from Shubert and Schumann through Wagner.
 Analytic score studies of representative works.
 Listening repertory of compositions.
 Several short papers.
 Prerequisite: 203.Mr.
 H. Slenk.

-315 Arranging, Orchestration, and Scoring.
-F. Survey of the history of the orchestra and orchestration, and problems involved in writing for orchestra, band, and stage band.
+Not offered 1977-78.
+315 ARRANGING, ORCHESTRATION, AND SCORING\.
+F and S. Survey of the history of the orchestra and orchestration, and problems involved in writing for orchestra, band, and stage band.
 A survey of the technical limitations of each instrument and the human voice.
 Projects written by class members will be performed by department organizations whenever practicable.
 Prerequisite: 104.
 Mr. J. Worst.

-316 Arranging, Orchestration, and Scoring.
+316 ARRANGING, ORCHESTRATION, AND SCORING\.
 S. Continuation of 315, which is prerequisite.
 Mr. J. Worst.

-317 Composition.
+317 Composition\.
 F. Writing in contemporary forms and according to contemporary practice.
 Prerequisite: 104 or permission of the instructor.
 Mr. J. Worst.

-319 ADVANCED CHURCH MUSIC.
+319 CHURCH MUSIC FOR CONCENTRATES.
 I, S odd years.
 A study of the worship music of the major Christian traditions in relation to their liturgies.
 Principles of appropriate worship music are discussed in the light of the history of church music.
 Prerequisite: 203.
-Not offered 1978-79.

-MUSIC EDUCATION

-238 ELEMENTARY SCHOOL MUSIC.
+Not offered 1976-77.
+MUSIC EDUCATION 238 ELEMENTARY SCHOOL MUSIC\.
 F and S, core.
 A study of the content and methods for teaching music in the elementary school classroom.
 Includes consideration of philosophy and materials.
 This course is recommended for elementary education students.
 (Music 239 is required of elementary music education majors.)
-Mr. D. Topp.
+Mrs. P. Koning, Mr. D. Topp.
+239 School Music\.

-239 School Music.
 F. A study of the philosophy, methods, and materials for teaching elementary and secondary school music with emphasis upon research, planning, and teaching.
 This course is required of secondary music education majors, music minors, and elementary music education majors, and is also open to elementary education majors with a background in music.
 Mr. D. Topp.

-APPLIED MUSIC

-INDIVIDUAL LESSONS

-Students enrolling in any course in this section must also register for 180.
+APPLIED MUSIC INDIVIDUAL LESSONS Students enrolling in any course in this section must also register for 180.

-110 Organ.
+110 ORGAN.
 Quarter course.
 Individual lessons in organ emphasizing skills for the church organist.
-Mr. J. Hamersma.
+Mr. J. Hamersma and Staff.
 120 PIANO.
 Quarter course.
 Individual lessons in piano.
 Mrs. R. Rus, Mrs. T. Knol, Mrs. M. Slenk.

-130 VOICE.
+130 Voice.
 Quarter course.
 Individual lessons in voice.
-Mr. C. Kaiser, Miss G. Huisman, Mrs. T. Haan.
+Mr. C. Kaiser.